 How to Make a Maple Ginger Glaze for Salmon

-I like to get one of my daughters to help me get all the ingredients prepped so when my wife gets home from work, everything is ready to go.
-My youngest daughter is great at reading the recipe, figuring out what has to be done and tell me what to do.
+I like to get one of my daughters to help me prep all the ingredients so everything is ready to go when my wife gets home from work.
+My youngest daughter is great at reading the recipe, figuring out what has to be done, and telling me what to do.
 Sound familiar?

-You can use this glazing technique of spooning hot liquids including butter, stocks, juices, glazes over cooked fish filets in all of your pan fry seafood recipes.
+You can use this glazing technique of spooning hot liquids, including butter, stocks, juices, and glazes, over cooked fish filets in all of your pan fry seafood recipes.
 It’s a great way to finish any dish.